Faye Lowe Dip. Integrative Counselling

-I work with a variety of different issues, but I specialise in anxiety, self-esteem, and loss:
+I work with a variety of different issues, but I specialise in trauma, childhood issues, attachment issues, anxiety and self-esteem.

 Anxieties – do you feel nervous a lot of the time?
 Do you have trouble sleeping?
 Maybe you have a sense of dread and that something bad is going to happen, but you can't put your finger on it.

 Anxiety can be so debilitating but still we often keep it to ourselves - like a swan, graceful on the surface but underneath we are kicking those legs furiously to stay afloat.
 So why do you feel this way?
 Why do you feel like you are falling down a deep hole that you don't know how to climb out of.

 Well, there can be a range of things that cause this - there may be a sequence of events such as your background, relationship issues, work issues.
 Or maybe there was one big traumatic event like a bereavement or a divorce.

 Sometimes it's hard to move forward whilst not understanding the root of your anxiety.
 I can help you to untangle the range of emotions that you are experiencing and process each one.
 Once you have an idea as to what is going on, I can help you decide on a goal to move forward.